elajoie/halocal/README.md

 update host IP in inventory as 127.0.0.1 is the EE and the IP you put in will be what the EE SSHes into.

+add local file called pass with the password for sudo in it

+ansible-navigator run -m stdout main.yml --become-pass-file pass

 ```